Probate and Estate Planning

-Consult attorney Karen Prevatt at Lieser Skaff Alexander and put her 42 years of Probate and Estate Planning knowledge to work for you.
+Consult lawyer Karen Prevatt at Lieser Skaff Alexander and put her 42 years of Probate and Estate Planning knowledge to work for you.
 Ms. Prevatt heads the Sun City Center law firm attorneys.

 Many people believe that having a will eliminates the need for probate.
 Although a will can serve many estate planning goals, avoiding probate is not one of them.
 Our experienced probate and estate planning attorneys can show you how you can leave your assets to your chosen beneficiaries while minimizing or eliminating the expense and delay involved in probate proceedings.